Michael Constantine of 'My Big Fat Greek Wedding' dies at 94 | Celebrities | Journal Gazette

 But he became best known for his work in the indie comedy “My Big Fat Greek Wedding,” which centered on a middle-class Greek American woman who falls in love with an upper-middle-class White Anglo-Saxon Protestant.
 Constantine reprised his role on the TV series “My Big Fat Greek Life” and in the 2016 film, “My Big Fat Greek Wedding 2.”

-“My Big Fat Greek Wedding” became the highest-grossing romantic comedy of all time with a $241.4 million domestic gross.
-It was based on writer-star Nia Vardalos’ one-woman play and was produced by Tom Hanks and Rita Wilson for just $5 million.
+“My Big Fat Greek Wedding” became the highest-grossing romantic-comedy of all time with a $241.4 million domestic gross.
+It was based on writer-star Nia Vardalos’ one-woman play and produced by Tom Hanks and Rita Wilson for just $5 million.

 Constantine initially auditioned for the part of Gus and told The Hollywood Reporter that he was anxious to read Vardalos' script, leery about how it might represent the Greek American experience.